Right next to the hotel in Jalal Abad is the bazaar, which I visited early in the morning to gather supplies

 The route goes through Uzgen where I drove past another bazaar.

-The restaurant (or institution) had apparently been victim to battle of the dishes.
+The restaurant (or institution) had apparently been victim to a battle of the dishes.
 At the time I ate there, the restaurant was empty so fortunately this didn’t happen.

 Osh is a lovely city to stay in and nicer than Jalal Abad.
 Due to the strange borders decided by Stalin’s “divide and rule” mentality, a high proportion of the population is Uzbek.